 The BBC Proms encompass eight weeks of concerts over the summer, from the traditional to the contemporary.
-Forget watching it on TV; if you want the real Proms experience, get down to the Royal Albert Hall and soak up the atmosphere.
+Forget watching it on TV; if you want the real Proms experience, get down to the Royal Albert Hall or one of the other Proms venues to soak up the atmosphere.

 Seated tickets for the Proms at the Royal Albert Hall can be booked in advance.
 Standing places are split between the Arena (near the stage) and the Gallery (around the top).
-Standing (Promming) tickets are sold at £6, and front circle seats start at £12, while seasonal and weekend passes are also available.
+In 2016, standing (Promming) tickets were sold for £6, and front circle seats started at £12, while seasonal and weekend passes were also available.
 Every night, more than 500 standing tickets are sold on the door – make sure to get there early to secure a spot, and you must pay by cash or contactless payment card.
-A limited number of standing tickets can also be booked online on the morning of the concert.
+In 2016, a limited number of standing tickets could also be booked online on the morning of the concert.
 If you book tickets to five concerts you can enter the ballot for the popular Last Night of the Proms tickets, or you can apply for tickets via the Last Night Open Ballot.

 2. Use Public Transport